saidvandeklundert/learn/_posts/2021-09-1-rust-option-and-result.md

 </pre>

 Since unwrap and expect result in a panic, it ends the program, period.
-Most oftentimes, you'll see unwrap being used in the example section, where the focus is on the example and lack of context really prohibets proper error handling for a specific scenario.
+Most oftentimes, you'll see unwrap being used in the example section, where the focus is on the example and lack of context really prohibits proper error handling for a specific scenario.
 The example section, code comments and documentation examples is where you will most oftentimes encounter unwrap.
 See for instance the example to have serde serialize fields as camelCase:

 ```rust
 use serde::Serialize;